Arno65/Advent-of-Code-2023/README.md

 Day 1 and 2 have solutions in Haskell and Clojure.

-Day 3,4 and 5 have solutions in Haskell.
+Day 3, 4 and 5 have solutions in Haskell.

 W.i.p.:
 Part 2 of day 5 has a slow brute force solution.
-There are more efficient solutions.
+There are more efficient solutions.\
 Will work on more Clojure solutions in the near future.

 Happy coding!